 That sent Barrick, which owns a majority stake in the company, 2.6 percent lower to C$31.72.
 The gold miners as a whole were down 1.7 percent.

 “We do think the golds are deeply oversold at this point, but the news that keeps coming out from the companies really doesn’t inspire much confidence,” said Elvis Picardo, strategist and vice president of research at Global Securities in Vancouver.

 A slew of gold producers is due to report quarterly earnings, with Agnico Eagle Mines Ltd (AEM.TO) and Kinross Gold Corp (K.TO) later on Wednesday and Barrick Gold and Goldcorp Inc (G.TO) on Thursday.

-The drop in gold stocks more than offset a 2.1 percent rise in the shares of Talisman Energy Inc (TLM.TO: Quote), which reported a quarterly profit on gains from asset sales.
+The drop in gold stocks more than offset a 2.1 percent rise in the shares of Talisman Energy Inc TLM.TO, which reported a quarterly profit on gains from asset sales.

 “We continue to have a mixed earnings picture,” said Fred Ketchen, director of equity trading at ScotiaMcLeod.

 A 2.3 percent drop in Thomson Reuters Corp (TRI.TO) shares also weighed on the index after its revenue forecast for 2013 failed to impress analysts, although quarterly operating profit grew 2 percent due to cost cutting.
 The stock ended at C$30.02.

 Still, of the nearly 20 percent of TSX stocks that have reported earnings for the quarter, 64 percent have met or beat expectations, according to Thomson Reuters StarMine data.